Popek and Goldberg virtualization requirements: Performance in practice

 The efficiency requirement in Popek and Goldberg's definition of a VMM concerns only the execution of non-privileged instructions, which must execute natively.
 This is what distinguishes a VMM from the more general class of hardware emulation software.
+Furthermore, it only covers virtualization of CPU instructions, not virtualization of other potentially shared resources such as IO, or concurrency across multiple virtual machines.

 Unfortunately, even on an architecture that meets Popek and Goldberg's requirements, the performance of a virtual machine can differ significantly from the actual hardware.
 Early experiments performed on the System/370 (which meets the formal requirements of Theorem 1) showed that performance of a virtual machine could be as low as 21% of the native machine in some benchmarks.
 The cost of trapping and emulating privileged instructions in the VMM can be significant.
 This led the IBM engineers to introduce a number of hardware assists, which roughly doubled the performance of the System/370 virtual machines.
 Assists were added in several stages.
-In the end, there were over 100 assists on the late models System/370.
+In the end, there were over 100 assists on the late models System/370..
+Similarly, RISC-V was explicitly designed to meet the requirements of the theorem to be classically virtualizable, but still has hardware assisted virtualization extensions intended to speed up virtual memory accesses and to reduce the frequency of trapping back to the hypervisor, and virtual machine managers using it still benefit from paravirtualization of IO devices.

 One of the main driving factors for the development of hardware assists for the System/370 was virtual memory itself.
 When the guest was an operating system that itself implemented virtual memory, even non-privileged instructions could experience longer execution times - a penalty imposed by the requirement to access translation tables not used in native execution (see shadow page tables).